The Path Less Traveled #014: Hiking Boots vs Trail Runners

 Hiking boots can keep you drier and more comfortable in temperatures that one would not dare to wear trail runners.
 If it is 50*F or below, I’ve got hiking boots laced up on my feet, regardless of trail condition or moisture/precipitation expectations.
 Depending on the spontaneity of the trip, a pair of hiking boots that are equipped with speed hooks for lacing up can be advantageous to getting on and out the door a minute faster.
 Without the speed hooks, having to tweak and adjust three or four tiers of laces with trail runners, when getting them on or off, is a mild chore.
 In the year of our Lord, 2021, stiff leather for a pair of hiking boots is uncommon, unless looking at shoes that weigh as much as my first laptop.
 These days, real leather and synthetic leathers have cut down the time it takes for a shoe to “break in” and adjust to your tootsies.
 Do you really know anyone who wears a pair of four pound Danners to hike in anyways?

-All in all, call me Dr. Strangelove, because I guess you can say I’ve learned to stop worrying about the type of shoe and love the trail .***
+All in all, call me Dr. Strangelove, because I guess you can say I’ve learned to stop worrying about the type of shoe and love the .***

 *** = In certain conditions.